mj-chen/readable-react-redux/README.md

 This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.

-## Start Developing
+## Start Running the App

-To get started developing right away:
+To get started running right away:

 * Install and start the API server
     - `cd api-server`